-THE GOALS - The goals shall be placed on the center of each goal line.
-The inside width of the goal opening shall be 12 feet 6 inches.
-The inside height of the goal opening shall be 6 feet 6 inches.
-The goal posts and cross bars shall have the same
+GOAL NETS - The goal nets will be placed on the center of each goal line.
+The inside width of the opening will be 12 feet six inches.
+The inside height of the opening will be six feet six inches.
+The goal posts and crossbar will have the same width.
+The mesh shall be attached to the outer edges of the goal posts, crossbar, and ground behind the goal line.